OUR EXPERIENCES

 Departs

 The Larapinta Trail has been dubbed "Australia's most beautiful walk".
 The Northern Territorys most famous long-distance walk, the Larapinta Trail extends along the backbone of the West MacDonnell Ranges in Tjoritja/West MacDonnell National Park.
 In addition to this we will travel to Memory Mountain to the Forgiveness Cross, an Aussie icon of hope and unity, recently erected by the Christian traditional owners and elders.
-Luxury tented camps and full catering make this an incredible experience - in comfort!
+Throughout the trip there will be opportunities to learn about some of the history of Christian faith in central Australia.
+Topped iff by luxury tented camps and full catering make this an incredible experience - in comfort!

 The Larapinta Trail has been dubbed “Australia’s most beautiful walk”.
 The Northern Territory’s most famous long-distance walk, the Larapinta Trail extends along the backbone of the West MacDonnell Ranges in Tjoritja/West MacDonnell National Park.
 The track is split into stages of varying difficulty, stretching from Telegraph Station in Alice Springs to the craggy 1380m (4528ft) summit of Mt Sonder on the western fringe of the ranges.